 You have to remember that all of our defilements are based on a partial way of looking at things.
 They have big blind spots.
-So you've got to turn the light on those blind spots and remind yourself that there must be another way to look at this.
-Ajaan Lee's recommends a good way of making sure that you don't fall for your insights.
-When an insight happens, it seems to crystallize lots of different things, everything seems to comes together and make perfect sense.
-It's really compelling, really alluring.
+So what you've got to do is to turn the light on those blind spots and remind yourself that there must be another way to look at this.
+Ajaan Lee recommends a good way of making sure that you don't fall for your insights.
+When an insight happens, it seems to crystallize lots of different things.
+Everything seems to come together and make perfect sense.
+And it's really compelling, really alluring.
 But you have to make sure you aren't falling for the allure of a subtle defilement.
 So he recommends that, when an insight happens, you ask yourself: To what extent is it false?
 To what extent is the opposite true?
 Look for the fragmentary nature of the insight.
-That will help pull you out of a lot of things that could otherwise really make you crazy.
+That will help to pull you out of a lot of things that could otherwise really make you crazy.

 This is one of the reasons why the Buddha never set out a system.
 There's a consistency to his teachings, but it's a strategic consistency.
 All the teachings are aimed at the same thing but they approach it from different angles.
-When you find yourself at one spot, okay, this teaching is going to point you in the right direction.
-If you're in another spot, another teaching will point you in the right direction.
+When you find yourself at one spot, this particular teaching is going to pull you in the right direction.
+If you're in another spot, another teaching will pull you in the right direction.
 It's like Ajaan Chah's old comment that when he sees people going off the right side of the road, he says, "Go left, go left"; when they go off the left side of the road, he says, "Go right, go right."
-The words may seem contradictory, but the purpose is consistent.
+The words may seem contradictory but the purpose is consistent.